SEO Tips For Etsy Sellers

 You need to do plenty of research with regard to drop ship sources It is best if you avoid using search engines when doing this, as they will also offer up a list of the less reputable companies, as well as providing you with page upon page of links which are completely useless.
 If you do a Google Search on dropshipping you’ll find a ton of information but much of it is erroneous and even downright illegal scams.
 It can be hard to tell what’s real and what’s not out there.

 The best way to find a legitimate drop-shipping company is to do your due diligence and research.
 If you see a product you are interested in selling, contact the company producing it directly.
-Inquire if they have a dropshipping program/dept.
+Inquire if they have a drop shipping program/dept.

 Ensure the drop shippers you find require a valid wholesale or resale certificate from you.